oxblixxx/devops-project/Project 12/walkthrough_0.md

 After succesful deployment, access the sonarqube server `<public-ip-address>:9000` the default username and password is `admin` respectively.
 Generate a token by clicking on the avatar of the administrator > My account > Generate token.
 After set the webhook for the jenkins server, click on administration > configuration > webhooks.
 Set the webhook just like this `http://<jenkins-server>/sonarqube-webhook/`.
 Click on save

 Login to your jenkins server, navigate to manage jenkins > plugins, install sonar scanner plugins.
+Then navigate to manage jenkins > Tools to set up the sonnar scanner installations.